MichaelCurrin/go-project-template/docs/template-notes/structure.md

 See [internal/app/sensor/app.go](https://github.com/docker-slim/docker-slim/blob/master/internal/app/sensor/app.go)

-That is setup as `package app`.
+That is set up as `package app`.
 It has a `Run` function.
 So that is how `app.Run()` is called.

-Not to be confused with setting up a CLI as:
+Not to be confused with setting up a CLI app as:

 ```go
 app := &cli.App{}